Miccosukee

 The Miccosukee Tribe of Indians (/ˌmɪkəˈsuki/, MIH-kə-SOO-kee) is a federally recognized Native American tribe in the U.S. state of Florida.
-They are Indigenous peoples of the Southeastern Woodlands and related to the Seminole Tribe of Florida, Seminole Nation of Oklahoma, and Muscogee (Creek) Nation.
+They are Indigenous peoples of the Southeastern Woodlands and related to the Seminole Tribe of Florida, the Seminole Nation of Oklahoma, and the Muscogee Nation.

 The Miccosukee, along with the Florida Seminole, speak the Mikasuki language, also spelled Miccosukee.
 The language has been referred to as a descendant of Hitchiti, (Note: Pronounced /ˈhɪʧəˌti/.) a dialect of Hitchiti, and as another term for Hitchiti.

 By the late 18th century, the British recorded the name Miccosukee, or Mikasuki, as designating a Hitchiti-speaking group centered on the town of Miccosukee, a tribal town affiliated with the Creek Confederacy.
-The town spanned sections of present-day Alabama, southern Georgia, and northern Florida.
+The town spanned sections of present-day Alabama, South Georgia, and North Florida.
 Under pressure from European encroachment into their territory during the 18th century, the Miccosukee underwent a period of increasingly frequent migration to Spanish Florida.

 The Miccosukee were displaced during the Seminole Wars (1817–1858), a series of three military conflicts between the United States and the Seminole people.
 During this period, many Seminoles were forced to relocate west of the Mississippi River to Indian Territory, forming the Seminole Nation of Oklahoma.
 A group of 200 or fewer Seminoles would stay in Florida.

 Descendants of those who remained in Florida were concentrated in the central and southern parts of the state.
 In the 1920s and 1930s, many Miccosukee established communities along the Tamiami Trail, a roadway completed in 1928 that ran through the Everglades and connected the cities of Tampa and Miami.
 The Trail Indians, as they were called, generally kept more traditional practices.
 They were less interested in establishing formal relations with the federal government than the Cow Creek Seminoles to the north, who started moving to reservations around the same time.

 In 1953, the Florida Seminoles were identified for termination of federal status.
 The Seminole Tribe of Florida organized and gained federal recognition in 1957.
 Due to political differences, the Miccosukee formed a separate group and gained federal recognition in 1962.
 The Traditionals, or Independents, are Indians living in Florida who are unaffiliated with either tribe.
 The Traditionals predominantly live in Big Cypress Swamp.

 History

-Historically, the Miccosukees were a group that moved between present-day Georgia and northern Florida, with an extended range for hunting, fishing, and trading expeditions stretching from the Appalachian Mountains to the Florida Keys.
+The Miccosukees were a group that moved between present-day Georgia and North Florida, with an extended range for hunting, fishing, and trading expeditions stretching from the Appalachian Mountains to the Florida Keys.
 By the late 18th century, Miccosukee-speaking villages had been built in the Everglades.
 According to scholarship published in collaboration with tribal elders, multiple groups of Indians joined together to form the core group that became the Miccosukee Tribe in northern Florida; these groups included elements of the Oconee, Hitchiti, Eufala, and Appalachicola tribal towns in southern Georgia and northern Florida.